-The measures imposed in all EU countries since the financial crisis of 2008, such as austerity and cuts in social services, have been in force since the 1980s in many countries in Africa, Latin America and Asia.
+The measures imposed today in all EU countries, such as austerity and cuts in social services, have been in force since the 1980s in many countries in Africa, Latin America and Asia.
 Under the pretext of a financial crisis, neoliberal policies have limited people's access to - often neglected - public health services for the poor in order to open the rest of the market to private insurance companies and to privatise healthcare for the wealthy.